 How does FINSYNC Pay compare to virtual cards?
-Compare the benefits and decide for yourself.
+Compare the benefits of FINSYNC Pay vs. virtual cards and decide for yourself.

 Luckily, FINSYNC Pay is presenting a new option that avoids the common problems businesses face with virtual cards.
-Let’s compare virtual cards to FINSYNC Pay to see which provides a greater advantage for your business.
+Let’s compare FINSYNC Pay vs. virtual cards to see which provides a greater advantage for your business.

 What are Virtual Cards?